box/box-typescript-sdk-gen/docs/shieldInformationBarrierSegmentRestrictions.md

 ### Returns

-This function returns a value of type `undefined`.
+This function returns a value of type `ShieldInformationBarrierSegmentRestrictions`.

 Returns a paginated list of
 shield information barrier segment restriction objects.